Why Do We Praise Burnout?

 Being brutally honest.
 Working all the hours in the day is no longer cool, clever or healthy.
 And to support this, a study by the Federal Institute for Occupational Safety and Health has found the risk of health problems increases with longer working hours.

 If you can hold your hands-up to being a subconscious workaholic, then here are some questions I want you to ask yourself.
-And don’t give me excuses about, I want you to dig deep and really think about these questions.
+And don’t give me excuses, I want you to dig deep and really think about these questions.

 Why are you working so much?